pranayjoshi/Machine_Learning_stanford/README.md

 # Machine_Learning
-this is a repository consisting of all exercises of a Machine Learning Tutorial on Coursera by Stanford University
+This is a repository consisting of all exercises of a Machine Learning Tutorial on Coursera by Stanford University.

+**Everyone is free to take codes from this repo**